harveydatasystems/HIDProxCard-Arduino/README.md

 ><i>This can be found in the Package.appxmanifest file</i>

 # Example code for working with .net5 applications
-Sample code checks every 5 seconds for the Arduino to be plugged into the USB.
+Sample code checks every 5 seconds for the Arduino to be plugged into the USB.<br />
 The ComPort is automatically parsed out of the System.Management Object for ease of use.

 # Example code for working with WPF Apps